niuware/niuware.github.io/quick-docs.md

 the framework will try to load the following view file:

-`views/my-cart.view.twig`
+`public/views/my-cart.view.twig`

 You can change the name of the view filename to load by setting the attribute `view` as shown in section Views: <a href="#views-attributes">Template Attributes</a>.

-For the Admin application, all views filenames should end with `.admin.view.twig`.
+For the Admin application, all views filenames should end with `-admin.view.twig`.

 <a name="views-render"></a>
 ### Views: Rendering